WU JUNCHAO

 - ✨Zhan Runzhe is my current advisor, who focus on machine translation and LLMs.
 He is a brilliant scientist and one of the nicest people I have ever met.

-- 🌈Chen Xin is one of my best friends, who is a incoming PhD student at Nanjing University and is also committed to NLP research., he has many interesting dreams.
+- 🌈Chen Xin is one of my best friends, who is presently a PhD student at Nanjing University and is also committed to NLP research., he has many interesting dreams.